 How to Start a Generator with a Choke

-However, starting a generator can sometimes be challenging, especially if it has a choke mechanism.
+Starting a generator can sometimes be challenging, especially if it has a choke mechanism.
 In this article, we will walk you through the process step-by-step, so you can confidently start your generator whenever the need arises.
 Let’s dive in!

 Understanding Generator Choke Mechanism